Lynilia/authelia/docs/content/configuration/prologue/security-sensitive-values.md

 There are three special ways to achieve this goal:

 1. Using the native [Secrets](../methods/secrets.md) system which:
-   - Loads the value from a file provided an environment variable with the file's location.
+   - Loads the value from a file provided by an environment variable with the file's location.
-   - Generally easy to set up.
+   - Is generally easy to set up.
    - Can't be used for keys located within lists.
    - Does not include the value in the environment which is slightly more secure.
 2. Using the `template` [file filter](../methods/files.md#file-filters) system which:
-   - Loads the value from a file provided a template within the configuration itself making it easy to share.
+   - Loads the value from a file provided by a template within the configuration itself making it easy to share.
-   - Generally easy to set up but has a small learning curve.
+   - Is generally easy to set up but has a small learning curve.
    - Can be used anywhere in the configuration generally for any purpose.
    - Does not include the value in the environment which is slightly more secure.
 3. Using the native [Environment](../methods/environment.md) system which:
    - Loads the value from the environment variable itself
-  - Generally easy to set up.
+   - Is generally easy to set up.
-  - Can't be used keys located within lists.
+   - Can't be used for keys located within lists.
    - Does include the value in the environment which is slightly less secure.

 ## Template Example